 In the smoke-polluted city of Mexico, a hospital known as Torre de Especialidades uses a 100-yard-long structure to “eat” the smog.
 This facade is characterized by tiles made by a German architecture firm known as Elegant Embellishments.

 These specialized tiles have a titanium dioxide coating, which makes them react to UV rays.
 Once sunlight reaches the tiles, a chemical reaction happens to make smog become less toxic.
 It doesn’t solve the city’s smog problem, but it ensures that the air near the hospital is cleaner.
+Just for information, We have written an excellent guide on selecting the best vacuum cleaner, go read it.

 Ships are known to consume a lot of fuel.
 A massive cruise ship alone will use about 250 tons of fuel every single day.
 This is why shipping companies must look for better energy sources.
 One company, Viking Cruises, had taken on the task of making a liquid hydrogen-powered cruise ship.
 If everything works out, the ship will have a zero-emission power source.